 Existing law requires: (1) certain electric utilities in this State to offer an expanded solar access program to residential customers and to certain nonresidential customers who consume less than 10,000 kilowatt-hours of electricity per month; (2) the Public Utilities Commission of Nevada to adopt certain regulations for the implementation of the expanded solar access program; and (3) an electric utility to submit a plan for the implementation of the expanded solar access program.
 Under existing law, the customers who are eligible to participate in an expanded solar access program are: (1) low-income residential customers; (2) certain disadvantaged businesses and nonprofit organizations; and (3) certain residential customers who cannot install solar resources on the premises of the customer.
 In implementing the expanded solar access program, an electric utility is required to: (1) make use of at least a certain number of community-based solar resources; and (2) provide participating low-income residential customers with a lower rate.
 (NRS 704.7865)

-Section 17 of this bill: (1) revises the criteria for eligibility so that only low-income residential customers are eligible to participate in an expanded solar access program; and (2) adds certain rate reductions for such customers who are supported with certain funding from the Nevada Clean Energy Fund.
+Section 17 of this bill: (1) revises the criteria for eligibility so that only low-income residential customers are eligible to participate in an expanded solar access program; and (2) requires customers who are supported with certain funding from the Nevada Clean Energy Fund to comply with certain requirements.
 Section 17 also authorizes such a participating customer to remain continuously enrolled in the program without having to reapply.
 For community-based solar resources, section 17: (1) increases the maximum nameplate capacity from not more than 1 megawatt to not more than 5 megawatts; (2) requires a process for open bidding or requests for proposals for the selection of sites; (3) requires prioritizing the selection of sites that provide resiliency for the electric grid and benefits for the community; and (4) requires construction of additional community-based solar resources in proportion to increased participation in the expanded solar access program.

 Statutes affected: As Introduced: 704.021, 704.767, 704.768, 704.771, 704.773, 704.775, 704.7865, 704.940